 HOURS AND ADMISSION

 Admission to FOREST is included in a visit to the Arboretum and Botanic Garden.
-The Garden is open from 9:00 to 5:00 every day.
 Admission is $5.00 ($2.00 for children, free to Friend's Members, volunteers, and UCSC students.)
 More information can be found here.

 To experience the piece, you follow a path through a densely forested redwood grove.
 Branches crunch under your feet until you reach a small clearing populated by tree stumps.
 As you sit down, the sounds of rustling trees, crackling branches, and bird calls subtly intensify.
 An airplane passes overhead.
 Someone laughs.
 It is nearly impossible to determine which sounds are coming from a recording and which sounds are live.
 When machine guns begin to fire and an explosion detonates, the eeriness of the experience becomes laced with quickly amplifying uneasiness.
 An indeterminate history merges with the present, filled with both horrors and the sublime, and becomes an audible presence in the shadowy forest.